The California Wildland Firefighter Memorial (CWFM)

 Together lets honor and acknowledge California’s wildland firefighters that have lost their lives in the line of duty protecting our lives and property.
 There have been over 200 wildland firefighter fatalities in California.

 All donations are welcome for the Memorial and will receive a commemorative pin.
 Any donations $100 or more are eligible for a brick inscription of their choice.
-See sample brick above.
+See sample brick below.
 We appreciate your contributions.
 Thank you for the help.